valkey-io/valkey-rfc/Bloom.md

 This API can be used to add item/s to an existing bloom object or to create + add the item/s.
 Response is the Array reply format with one or more Integer replies (one for each item argument provided).

-1 indicates the item does not exist (based on false positve rate) yet and was added successfully to the bloom filter.
+1 indicates the item does not exist (based on false-positive rate) yet and was added successfully to the bloom filter.
 If a bloom object named <key> does not exist, the bloom object is created and the item will be added to it.
-0 indicates the item already exists (based on false positve rate).
+0 indicates the item already exists (based on false-positive rate).
 ```
 (integer) 1
 (integer) 1